 Moana & Maua

 Can you tell that I’m a kid at heart?
 Nearly all of my favorite decorations step from children’s movies.
 But I don’t care.
 I fully embrace being a kid at heart this time of year.
-These two were purchases last year, along with a few others – thus breaking out one new ornament a year tradition, but I was happy to do so.
+These two were purchased last year, along with a few others – thus breaking out one new ornament a year tradition, but I was happy to do so.

 I saved the best for last.
 While I love all of the above ornaments and really all of the ones that I put on the tree, these ones are my favorite of all.
 These ornaments were given to me by my grandparents when I moved out on my own.
 They knew how much I loved Christmas and they wanted to make sure I had the means to decorate.
-They were trying to downsize a bit, so I inherited their old tree, garland and these wonderful ornaments.
+They were trying to downsize a bit, so I inherited their old tree, garland, and these wonderful ornaments.
 These ornaments range from 50-60 years old.
 Some are falling apart and thus don’t make it onto the tree anymore, but I still keep them safely tucked in their box.
-Seeing these ornaments on the tree reminds me of how much I loved seeing them on my their tree.
+Seeing these ornaments on the tree reminds me of how much I loved seeing them on their tree.

 One day, I hope to be able to fix the ones which have remained boxed up for years and place them on the tree as well.
 And one day, these will be passed down to my son, so that he too can decorate his future tree with them.

 What ornaments and decorations do you always put up and consider your favorites?
-Are they store bought or perhaps a DIY ornament?
+Are they store-bought or perhaps a DIY ornament?